 2. NOI VITACURA

 If you’d rather skip the lines, drop by the rooftop at the Noi Hotel in Vitacura for a cocktail and a stunning sunset view.
-In fact, the Tramonto Bar and Terrace was named one of the top rooftop hotel bars with incredible views by Condé Nast in 2013.
-This spot is open year round and also offers a brunch menu on Sundays!
+The Tramonto Bar and Terrace was named one of the top rooftop hotel bars with incredible views by Condé Nast in 2013.
+This spot is open year-round and also offers a brunch menu on Sundays!